-The northern gastric-brooding frog was formerly restricted to an area of less than 500km in Eungella National Park of the Clarke Ranges in Queensland, Australia (map in McDonald 1990).
+The northern gastric-brooding frog was formerly restricted to an area of less than 500 km2 in Eungella National Park of the Clarke Range in Queensland, Australia (see Figure 1).
 Range contraction and extinction was rapid within one year of the species' discovery in January 1984.

-5 Threats
+5. Threats

 The cause(s) of extinction of R. vitellinus remain unknown.
-Investigations by McDonald (1990) found no evidence of over-collecting, drought, floods, habitat destruction, heavy parasite loads or stress due to handling for data collection as being responsible for the population declines.
-The most likely cause implicated for the extinction of the northern gastric-brooding frog was infection by the chytrid fungus, Batrachochytrium dendrobatidis.
+McDonald (1990) found no evidence of overcollecting, drought, floods, habitat destruction, heavy parasite loads or stress due to handling for data collection as being responsible for the population declines.
+The most likely cause implicated for the extinction of the northern gastric-brooding frog was infection by the chytrid fungus (Batrachochytrium dendrobatidis).

-The chytrid fungus has been identified in the co-occurring species - the Eungella torrent frog (Taudactylus eungellensis) (Retallick et al. 2004) - which also disappeared around the same time as the northern gastric-brooding frog but was later found persisting in small populations (McDonald 1990; Rettalick et al. 1997).
-Healthy individuals infected with chytrid persist in the remnant populations and it has been suggested that Eungella torrent frog may act as a reservoir and vector of the chytrid fungus (Retallick et al. 2004).
-The northern gastric brooding frog co-inhabited streams with the Eungella torrent frog and was observed to feed on this species (Winter & McDonald 1986), and hence transmission of chytrid fungus between these two species was likely.
+The chytrid fungus has been identified in the co-occurring species-the Eungella torrent frog (Taudactylus eungellensis) (Retallick et al., 2004)-which also disappeared around the same time as the northern gastric-brooding frog but was later found persisting in small populations (McDonald 1990; Rettalick et al., 1997).
+Healthy individuals infected with chytrid persist in the remnant populations and it has been suggested that Eungella torrent frog may act as a reservoir and vector of the chytrid fungus (Retallick et al., 2004).
+The northern gastric-brooding frog co-inhabited streams with the Eungella torrent frog and was observed to feed on this species (Winter and McDonald 1986), and hence transmission of chytrid fungus between these two species was likely.

-6 Utilization and trade
+6. Utilization and trade